-At Walters Orthodontics, we provide orthodontic services for children and adults looking to straighten their teeth and align their jaw.
+At Evrigenis and Walters Orthodontics, we provide orthodontic services for children and adults looking to straighten their teeth and align their jaw.
 Orthodontics is the study and treatment of dental displacement and malocclusions.
 As an expert at issues pertaining to the jaw, we can move and adjust teeth even if they are fully formed and hardened.
 This makes it possible to straighten teeth in adults, rather than children only.

 Dental research has shown that the first thing a person notices when they meet you is your smile, so make a great first impression and choose braces by an orthodontist.